PreciselyData/SpatialAnalytics/docs/getting-started/aws-eks/deploy-spatial-services.md

 ### Deploy Spatial Services

-There are two deployment files to choose from that requires different resources (CPU and Memory).
-Start from the small one (`gitlab-deployment-small-values.yaml`).
-If you use your external Postgres Database, update the information in the manifest file `values-jackrabbit-postgres.yaml`.
+There are two deployment files to choose from that require different amount of resources (CPU and Memory).
+Start from the small one (`~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml`).
+A production deployment should use `~/SpatialAnalytics/deploy/gitlab-deployment-values.yaml`.
+If you use your external Postgres Database, update the information in the manifest file `~/SpatialAnalytics/deploy/values-jackrabbit-postgres.yaml`.
 The value of the `global.ingress.host` is the Ingress External IP.
 ```
 helm install spatial spatial/spatial-cloud-native --version 1.0.0-SNAPSHOT -n spatial -f ~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml -f ~/SpatialAnalytics/deploy/values-jackrabbit-postgres.yaml --set global.ingress.host=<your external ip>
 ```